 A number of national swimming teams (including the U.S. Olympic team) have incorporated mindfulness in their training sessions.
 The feedback has been positive: athletes have reported improved performances when they focus on being fully present rather than focusing on the goal (winning!) alone.
 Mindful presence helps swimmers maintain balance, and balance fosters peak performance.

 Before trying mindful swimming, make sure your swimming level is good enough.
 Once you get the groove of it, you’ll realize that swimming and meditation are an awesome match.
-And here’s a great resource to help you practice meditation: the Mindworks: Guided Meditation App.
-It offers a variety of Guided Meditations, Daily Cup Contemplations and insightful Mind Talks that will keep you motivated.
-It’s easy to download it on your smartphone, so try it out.
-Most importantly, remember that swimming – and meditating - should be enjoyable!
+And here’s a great resource to help you practice meditation: Mindworks Meditation Courses.
+Our programs offer a progressive series of Guided Meditations and insightful Mind Talk videos that will keep you motivated.
+It’s easy to take a course on your phone, so try it out.
+Most importantly, remember that swimming – and meditating – should be enjoyable!